MahdiAhmadiKamal/PyLearn7-Machine-Learning/PyLearn7-Assignment49/readme.md

 ## Titanic 🚢

-In this challenge, predictive model is built that answers the question: what sorts of people were more likely to survive?
+In this challenge, predictive model is built that answers the question: what kind of people were more likely to survive?

 ## How to Install
 Run following command: